jairNeto/ibm-recommender-system/README.md

 ## Overview <a name="overview"></a>

 The goal of this project is to improve the IBM Watson articles recommendation.
-At this project you will find a notebook showing the implementantion of the 3 types of recommendation approaches most used, also there is a python module, where you can find all the functions used at the notebook encapsulate and ready for you to use.
+At this project you will find a notebook showing the implementation of the 3 types of recommendation approaches most used, also there is a python module, where you can find all the functions used at the notebook encapsulate and ready for you to use.